hendrikbgr/YandexMail-Account-Creator/README.md

 * Add random username and password. ✅
 * Print account details to in console ✅
 * Add more information to console when running ✅
-* Create requirements.txt file for easy installation ⚠️
+* Create requirements.txt file for easy installation ✅

-## Known Bugs 🐛

-* Script Crashes when captcha is wrong ⚠️
+* Script Crashes when captcha is wrong ✅